goauthentik/authentik/website/integrations/services/aruba-orchestrator/index.md

 -   `arubaorchestrator.company` is the FQDN of the Aruba Orchestrator install.
 -   `authentik.company` is the FQDN of the authentik install.
--   `ssl.certificate` is the name of the SSL certificate used to sign outgoing responses.
+-   `SSL Certificate` is the name of the SSL certificate used to sign outgoing responses.

 ## authentik Configuration